s2135678/SoftwareDevelopment/UI_design.md

 * Users can scroll down to preview FAQs from other players.
 Click ‘Expand’ to view the full FAQ.

 **Buy dropdown**
-* Displays game price from different retailers- online and in-person
+* Displays game price from different retailers- online and in-person.
-* Click ‘Go To Website’ to redirect to retailer’s website
+* Click ‘Go To Website’ to redirect to retailer’s website.
 * Filters for ‘Used’ and ‘New’ can be selected using tick boxes.
 * Users are free to investigate the retailers themselves which are helpfully managed in one section of this page.